min69u/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.